cardo-org/rembus.python/README.md

 There are few key concepts to get confident with Rembus:

-- A Component is a distributed application that communicate with Pub/Sub or RPC styles;
+- A Component is a node of a distributed system that communicate with Pub/Sub or RPC styles;
 - A Component connect to a Broker;
 - A Broker dispatch messages between Components;
 - A Component expose RPC services and/or subscribe to Pub/Sub topics;